post

 • The United States spends more than 3 times more per capita than Canada on Health Administration costs alone.

-• Almost 47 million Americans (approx. 16%) are without healthcare insurance.
+• Almost 47 million Americans (approx. 16%) are without healthcare insurance or are not eligible for buying affordable life insurance.

 • Eight out of 10 uninsured Americans come from working families.